PHYTOCHEMICAL SCREENING AND EVALUATION OF ANTIDIARRHOEAL ACTIVITY OF FICUS HISPIDA LEAVESHTML Full Text

 |Loperamide HCl||3 mg/kg||1.20±0.37||80.65|

-Numbers of feces are presented as mean ± SEM (standard error of mean).
-P<0.05, vs control (Dennett’s t test)
+Numbers of feces are presented as mean ± SEM (standard error of the mean).
+P<0.05, vs. control (Dennett’s t-test)

-X-axis – group of experimented animal; Y-axis – number of diarrheal feces
+X-axis – a group of experimented animal; Y-axis – number of diarrheal feces

-CONCLUSION: From the results of existing study, it can be concluded that methanolic extract of Ficus hispida leaves might possess remarkable antidiarrhoeal properties.
-Data obtained from this study showed that all activities were dose dependent in manner and statistically significant.
-It is also reasonable to believe that the methanolic extract of Ficus hispida leaves might be effective in inflammatory diarrhea, secretary diarrhea and infectious diarrhea.
+CONCLUSION: From the results of the existing study, it can be concluded that methanolic extract of Ficus hispida leaves might possess remarkable anti-diarrhoeal properties.
+Data obtained from this study showed that all activities were dose-dependent in the manner and statistically significant.
+It is also reasonable to believe that the methanolic extract of Ficus hispida leaves might be effective in inflammatory diarrhea, secretary diarrhea, and infectious diarrhea.

-The presence of tannins, flavonoides, β-amyrin acetate, lupeol acetate, and phenolic compounds might be responsible for these activities.
-On the basis of these findings we hope that, further detailed investigation is needed to confirm to find out the active components of the extracts for discovering the mechanism of actions in the improvement of antidiarrhoeal agents.
-Moreover, it could be potential source for novel ‘lead’ discovery for antidiarrhoeal drug development.
+The presence of tannins, flavonoids, β-amyrin acetate, lupeol acetate, and phenolic compounds might be responsible for these activities.
+Based on these findings, we hope that a further detailed investigation is needed to confirm to find out the active components of the extracts for discovering the mechanism of actions in the improvement of anti-diarrhoeal agents.
+Moreover, it could be a potential source for novel ‘lead’ discovery for anti-diarrhoeal drug development.